googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/_index.md

 ### Get the Tutorial template

 Make a local copy of the [Tutorials Folder](https://github.com/googleforgames/open-match/blob/{{< param release_branch >}}/tutorials/matchmaker101).
-Use `tutorials/matchmaker101` as a working copy for all the instructions in this tutorial.
+Checkout `release-x.y` branch（e.g. release-1.3, release-1.4） of the Open Match Git repository.
+Use `tutorials/matchmaker101` of `release-x.y` branch as a working copy for all the instructions in this tutorial.

 For convenience, set the following variable: